billbrod/foveated-metamers/README.md

 but there's no guarantee, and we definitely don't support Windows.

-Need to make sure you have ffmpeg on your path when creating the metamers, so make sure it's installed.
+Need to make sure you have ffmpeg on your path when creating the metamers, so make sure it's installed and on your path.
+When running on NYU's prince cluster, can use `module load ffmpeg/intel/3.2.2` or, if `module` isn't working (like when using the `fish` shell), just add it to your path manually (e.g., on fish: `set -x PATH /share/apps/ffmpeg/3.2.2/intel/bin $PATH`)

 For demosaicing the raw images we use as inputs, you'll need to install [dcraw](https://www.dechifro.org/dcraw/).
 If you're on Linux,